phstc/phstc.github.com/_posts/2012-08-11-website-monitoring-you-will-become-addicted.md

 The Apple TV can be expensive, but it is really useful.
 We can switch from the computer to an iPad streaming showing the Olympics Games or a presentation etc.

-##Reinventing the wheel?
+## Reinventing the wheel?

 Maybe you are thinking...
-"Why not Google Analytics (Standard and Realtime), New Relic...", we do use them, but they achieve different purposes... we are talking about simple pages to list our defined metrics in real time.
+"Why not Google Analytics (Standard and Realtime), New Relic...", we do use them, but they achieve different purposes... we are talking about simple pages to list our specific metrics in real time.

-##Final thoughts
+## Final thoughts

 If it moves, you can track it.
 Be creative and you will become addicted.